Armoricaine: History

 The Armoricaine was created in the nineteenth century by cross-breeding animals of the local Froment du Léon and the now-extinct Pie Rouge de Carhaix breeds with imported Durham (now known as Shorthorn) stock from the United Kingdom.
 A herd-book was started in 1919, and the Armoricaine breed name came into use in 1923.

-The Armoricaine was used, with Meuse-Rhine-Issel and Rotbunt stock, in the creation of the Pie Rouge des Plaines dairy breed of cattle in the 1960s.
+The Armoricaine was used, with Meuse-Rhine-Issel and Rotbunt stock, in the creation of the Pie Rouge des Plaines breed of dairy cattle in the 1960s.
 In the later twentieth century it became rare; by 1978 there were no more than forty cows remaining.
 Following the discovery of a reserve of frozen semen in the 1980s, a programme of recovery was launched.

 In 2001 there were 61 cows registered, and 10 bulls; semen from 18 bulls was preserved and available for artificial insemination.

-The breed was listed by the FAO as "critically endangered" in 2007; in 2005, the population was estimated at about 240 head, and in 2014 it was 263.
-In 2020 there were 301 cows on 81 farms.
+The breed was listed by the FAO as "critically endangered" in 2007.
+The population was estimated in 2005 to be in the range 230–248 head, and in 2020 was reported as 301 cows on 81 farms.
+The population reported for 2023 was 1799 head in 82 farms; this included 597 breeding cows and 50 active bulls.
+The conservation status of the breed in 2025 was "at risk/endangered-maintained".

-Description
+Characteristics

 The coat is red, with some white markings.
 The horns are short.
 Cows weigh about 650 kg, and stand about 138 cm at the withers.

 Use

 The Armoricaine is a dual-purpose breed, and may be raised both for meat and for milk.
 Cows produce some 4500 kg of milk in a lactation of about 305 days.
-The young grow quickly, and mature animals fatten quickly.
+The young grow quickly, and mature animals fatten fast.